Pacing the diaphragm: Patient selection, evaluation, implantation, and complications

 Importantly, paralysis/paresis of the diaphragm can be due to muscle, nerve, or central nervous system disease, and only patients with intact phrenic nerve function are amenable to pacing.
 Notably, diaphragmatic pacing should be avoided in patients with evidence of a denervated diaphragm.
 (See 'Upper cervical spinal cord injury (above C3)' below and 'Amyotrophic lateral sclerosis' below and 'Other patient populations' below.)

 It should be recognized by physicians and patients that only small case series have demonstrated benefits from diaphragmatic pacing including a reduction or a delay in the need for ventilatory support.
 Randomized trials are needed to validate these and other clinically important outcomes, including the effect of pacing on lung function and overall survival, compared with standard forms of ventilatory support (invasive or noninvasive ventilation) .
-(See "Continuous noninvasive ventilatory support for patients with neuromuscular or chest wall disease" and "Practical aspects of nocturnal noninvasive ventilation in neuromuscular and chest wall disease" and "Types of noninvasive nocturnal ventilatory support in neuromuscular and chest wall disease" and "Overview of tracheostomy" and "Management and prognosis of patients requiring prolonged mechanical ventilation" and 'Making the decision to pace' below.)
+(See "Continuous noninvasive ventilatory support for patients with respiratory muscle dysfunction" and "Practical aspects of nocturnal noninvasive ventilation in neuromuscular and chest wall disease" and "Types of noninvasive nocturnal ventilatory support in neuromuscular and chest wall disease" and "Overview of tracheostomy" and "Management and prognosis of patients requiring prolonged mechanical ventilation" and 'Making the decision to pace' below.)

 - McDermott CJ, Maguire C, Cooper CL, et al. Protocol for diaphragm pacing in patients with respiratory muscle weakness due to motor neurone disease (DiPALS): a randomised controlled trial.
 BMC Neurol 2012; 12:74.